-Developing tomorrow's health care providers for physically active populations with diligence & compassion for almost 40 years
+Developing tomorrow's health care providers for physically active populations with diligence & compassion for over 40 years

 Since 1990, the American Medical Association has recognized the rapidly evolving field of athletic training as an official allied health profession, and Ithaca College's undergraduate Athletic Training program has long been at the head of the class when it comes to excellence.
-It has since been one of the country's most established & respected athletic training education programs, producing quality athletic trainers & sports medicine professionals for almost 4 decades.
+It has since been one of the country's most established & respected athletic training education programs, producing quality athletic trainers & sports medicine professionals since 1975.
 Our CAATE accredited degree program addresses the growing national need for enhanced care of the injuries & illnesses that disrupt the daily lives of athletes & the physically active.

 The Athletic Training major in the Department of Exercise & Sport Science provides students with theoretical and professional preparation in allied health care for athletes and physically active persons.
 The curriculum is designed to prepare students for the BOC certification examination, for competent clinical practice, and for entry into various and related professional and postgraduate programs of study in related health care fields.
 This allied health preparation is designed to facilitate an academic foundation that will allow graduating students to seek professional certification, professional career opportunities in both the public and private sector, or to continue their education beyond IC; objectives met through a combination of educational experiences incorporating related academic course work with supervised clinical training.
 Graduates of our degree program in Athletic Training have long been respected leaders in the athletic health care industry in New York, the northeastern United States, and beyond (click here to see a sampling of what our alumni are doing now!).

-Specific guidelines set forth by CAATE and the NATA Education Council impose restrictions on the number of students we can enroll in the program.
+Specific guidelines set forth by our program accrediting agency, the CAATE impose restrictions on the number of students we can enroll in the program.
 Therefore, the program is selective, and interested students must maintain rigorous academic standards in order to secure & maintain their position in the program.
-At the end of the sophomore year, AT majors must apply to be formally reviewed for retention in the major.
+At the end of the sophomore year, AT majors must apply to be formally reviewed for retention (those admitted to AT as a freshman) or admission (internal/external transfers) in the major.
 Retention is a competitive process based on an applicant's level of achievement according to set criteria.
 Following is a descriptive overview of Ithaca College's athletic training education program by academic year.

 The curriculum at Ithaca College places a heavy emphasis on the basic and applied bio and medical sciences as the foundations of the program, while emphasizing clinical proficiency, higher level thinking, clinical reasoning and differential diagnosis as advanced skills required to matriculate through the program.